Iowa Republican Gov. Kim Reynolds announces she won't seek reelection in 2026

 Reynolds has celebrated her work to get school choice in Iowa across the finish line, signing into law in 2023 the creation of publicly funded educational savings accounts for students' private school tuition or other approved expenses.

-More than 27,000 students used the program in the 2024-2025 school year, which becomes available to any student in the coming year.
+In the current school year, more than 27,000 students used the program, which becomes available to any student in the coming year.
 Reynolds’ proposed budget line for the accounts next year reached $314 million.

 She backed policies to restrict transgender students' use of bathrooms and locker rooms, and their participation on sports teams, in an effort to protect people assigned female at birth.
 This year, to affirm those, she signed into law a bill to remove gender identity protections from the state civil rights code.